 Yani Hamdani

 Yani Hamdani is PhD, OT Reg.
 (Ont.)
-Associate Professor, Occupational Science and Occupational Therapy and Rehabilitation Sciences Institute at the University of Toronto (oy.utoronto.ca) and Scientist at the Azrieli Adult Neurodevelopmental Centre, Centre for Addiction and Mental Health in Toronto, Canada.
+Associate Professor at the Department of Occupational Science and Occupational Therapy and Rehabilitation Sciences Institute, and Dalla Lana School of Public Health at the University of Toronto (oy.utoronto.ca), and Scientist at the Azrieli Adult Neurodevelopmental Centre, Centre for Addiction and Mental Health in Toronto, Canada.

 Dr. Hamdani is an interdisciplinary researcher with combined training in rehabilitation, public health, critical social sciences, disability studies and qualitative methodologies.
 Her research program examines the health, wellness and social inclusion of people labeled with neurodevelopmental disorders.
 Shifts in how disability is understood and addressed in health and social care policies and practices are central in her research.